 There seems to be no escape for the Indians.
 Alternatives open to them seem to be joining the army, committing suicide or getting involved in the hard drug culture.
 The one woman we see that escaped (by marrying a white guy) sees her daughter die and her relationship collapse.
 Most of the positions of responsibility around the reservation are taken by white people – the FBI, the tracker and the security guards for the mine.
 There’s distrust of outsiders and a lack of faith that justice will be done through the official system.
 Vigilante justice is sanctioned to fill the gap.

-Our verdict: An absolutely fabulous movie – beautiful, haunting, bleak.
+Our verdict: Wind River or Wild River, whatever you choose to call it, is an absolutely fabulous movie – beautiful, haunting, bleak.
 10/10